Team-1280-Training/Final-Project/README.md

 Use https://www.google.com/fbx?fbx=minesweeper as reference (note that certain features of it aren't required). `LeftClick` to dig, `RightClick` or `Ctrl`+`LeftClick` to flag. \
 Play a few games to familiarize yourself.

-Two basic rules for solving:
+As a player, there are two basic rules for solving:
-- If the number of hidden neighbours of a cell is equal to its number, then the hidden neighbours are all mines and should be flagged
+1. If the number of hidden neighbours of a cell is equal to its number, then the hidden neighbours are all mines and should be flagged
-- If the number of flagged neighbours of a cell is equal to its number, then the remaining unflagged hidden neighbours are safe to dig
+2. If the number of flagged neighbours of a cell is equal to its number, then the remaining unflagged hidden neighbours are safe to dig

 These two rules are actually enough to solve most grids.